 If you’re looking for a natural and earthy look, wood ceiling beams under natural wood planks is the perfect choice.
 The contrast between the wood planks and the ceiling beams create a unique yet inviting atmosphere.
 This look also works with any home decor style from modern to rustic and everything in-between (depending on the style of wood used).

 Wood Beam with Attached Lighting

 The ideal location for a decorative beam may be right through a lighting fixture.
-But as this example shows you should let that stop you from placing the beam there.
+But as this example shows you should not let that stop you from placing the beam there.
 The lighting fixture can simply run right through the wood beam.
-Depending on the space this may even be an ideal solution as it can allow the fixture to hang a bit lower and allow for more light in the space.
+Depending on the space this may even be an ideal solution as it can allow the fixture to hang a bit lower and allow for more light to enter into the space.